janoelze/docker-brainrot/README.md

 # docker-brainrot

-as part of my ongoing effort to avoid learning actual Docker deployment workflows and to accelerate web development to absurd speeds, I’m releasing docker-brainrot, a Python script that takes a Dockerfile and deploys it to a Docker host of your choice.
+as part of my – our! – ongoing effort to avoid learning actual Docker deployment workflows and to accelerate coding workflows to absurd speeds, I’m releasing docker-brainrot, a Python script that takes a Dockerfile and deploys it to a Docker host of your choice.

 Here’s what it does: